HollisHolmes/Image_Repository/README.md

 ## Functionality

 ### Authentication
 To have any functionaly on the site, users must register for an account and then be authenticated throught the login portal.
-Once an account is registered, their use information is stored within a Users database within the user-app.
+Once an account is registered, their user information is stored within a Users database within the user-app.

 ### Add
 Once the users have been authenticated they are able to add items to the items-app which will remain registered to their user-id.
 The user to item relationship is managed via a foreign key in the items table realting each item to a user (one to many relationship).